Wedge locality and asymptotic commutativity: Introduction

 (Hereafter, we use the usual summation convention for the repeated indices.)
 From the standpoint of deformation quantization, noncommutativity amounts to deforming the ordinary pointwise product $f(x)g(x)$ to the Weyl-Moyal star product $f\star_\theta g$ which is obtained from $f\otimes_\theta g$ by restricting to the diagonal,

 For the coordinate functions, we have

-which expresses relations~\eqref{1.1} in terms of the Weyl symbols.
-The strategy of twisting also leads to deformed commutation relations for the creation and annihilation operators of free fields, see Refs.~[5-9].
+which is related to~\eqref{1.1} by the Weyl-Wigner correspondence.
+The strategy of twisting also leads to deformed commutation relations for the creation and annihilation operators of free fields, see~\cite{ALV,Z,BGMPQV,FW,RS,JM}.
 However, as shown in~\cite{FW,JM,BPQ}, some combinations of twistings can cancel noncommutativity.
-Then the S-matrix of twisted quantum field theory turns out to be equivalent to that of its commutative counterpart, and this issue does not seem completely resolved, compare, e.g., Refs.~\cite{F} and \cite{ChNST}.
+Then the S-matrix of twisted quantum field theory turns out to be equivalent to that of its commutative counterpart, and this issue does not seem completely resolved (compare, e.g.,~\cite{F} and \cite{ChNST}).

 A new interesting line of research concerns the use of noncommutative deformations of free field theories as a means of constructing integrable models with a factorizable S-matrix.
 Grosse and Lechner~\cite{GL1,GL2} studied a deformation of this type, generated by twisting the tensor algebra of test functions in the Wightman framework~\cite{SW}, and they discovered that the deformed fields can be localized in wedge-shaped regions of Minkowski space.
-Grosse and Lechner also showed that the deformation introduces a non-trivial interaction and that this weak form of locality is sufficient for computing two-particle S-matrix elements.
+Grosse and Lechner also showed that the deformation introduces a nontrivial interaction and that this weak form of locality is sufficient for computing two-particle S-matrix elements.
 A more general deformation techniques have been developed in an operator-algebraic setting~\cite{BLS,L11} and then extended to quantum field theory on a curved spacetime~\cite{DLM}.
 This deformation method was also applied to a fermionic model~\cite{A} and was used to construct wedge-local fields with anyonic statistics~\cite{P}.